Research history of Mosasaurus

 The research history of Mosasaurus is extensive given its complicated taxonomic and cultural histories, with the earliest recorded fossil find dating back to 1764 in a chalk quarry located near Maastricht, Netherlands.
-A second, slightly more complete specimen, discovered around 1780 in the same locality, was captured by the French army after the siege of Maastricht in 1794, before being delivered to the French National Museum of Natural History in Paris the following year.
+A second, slightly more complete specimen, discovered in 1778 in the same locality, was captured by the French army after the siege of Maastricht in 1794, before being delivered to the French National Museum of Natural History in Paris the following year.
 Initially considered as fossils coming from crocodiles or whales, it was from 1800 that Adriaan Gilles Camper identified them as coming from a large marine reptile sharing affinities with monitor lizards, conclusions shared by Georges Cuvier in a 1808 study.
 This identification reinforces Cuvier in his conception of the notion of extinction which then appeared at this time.
 Long known as the “great animal of Maastricht”, it's in 1822 that William Conybeare proposed naming the new taxon as Mosasaurus in reference to its origin in fossil deposits near the Meuse River.
 The genus name, although later approved by Cuvier himself, remained without a specific epithet until 1829, from which a certain number of proposals appeared; later consensus suggesting the using of the name M. hoffmannii as first erected by Gideon Mantell, as well the designation of the second skull as the type specimen of this species.

 After the true nature of the fossils was proven by Camper Jr. and Cuvier, many authors initially described the animal as a semi-aquatic marine reptile using webbed feet for walking, a view based after the misinterpretation of some bones.
 In 1854, Hermann Schlegel discovered that the animal had in fact flippers entirely made for the marine environment.
 His findings remained largely ignored until more complete North American mosasaur fossils were discovered during the 1870s.
 Historically, the type species M. hoffmannii was described via unclear diagnosis, leading the genus to become a wastebasket taxon containing up to fifty different species.
 A new description of the type specimen published in 2017 helps resolve the taxonomic problem and confirms that at least four other species belong to the genus, namely M. missouriensis, M. conodon, M. lemonnieri and M. beaugei.
 Another five species still nominally classified within the genus are planned to be reassessed.